ddev/ddev/docs/content/users/usage/commands.md

 ## `heidisql`

 Open [HeidiSQL](https://www.heidisql.com/) with the current project’s database (global shell host container command).
-This command is only available if `TablePlus.app` is installed as `C:\Program Files\HeidiSQL\Heidisql.exe`.
+This command is only available if `Heidisql.exe` is installed as `C:\Program Files\HeidiSQL\Heidisql.exe`.

 Example: